Drug Catalog - Product Detail

 Description

-11 DESCRIPTION Montelukast sodium, the active ingredient in montelukast sodium tablets is a selective and orally active leukotriene receptor antagonist that inhibits the cysteinyl leukotriene CysLT 1 receptor.
+11 DESCRIPTION Montelukast sodium, the active ingredient in montelukast sodium tablets, is a selective and orally active leukotriene receptor antagonist that inhibits the cysteinyl leukotriene CysLT 1 receptor.
 Montelukast sodium is described chemically as [ R -( E )]-1-[[[1-[3-[2-(7-chloro-2-quinolinyl)ethenyl]phenyl]-3-[2-(1-hydroxy-1-methylethyl)phenyl]propyl]thio]methyl] cyclopropaneacetic acid, monosodium salt.
 The molecular formula is C 35 H 35 ClNNaO 3 S, and its molecular weight is 608.18.
 The structural formula is: Montelukast sodium is a hygroscopic, optically active, white to off-white to light yellow powder.
 Montelukast sodium is freely soluble in ethanol, methanol, and water and practically insoluble in acetonitrile.
 Each 10 mg film-coated montelukast sodium tablet contains 10.4 mg montelukast sodium, which is equivalent to 10 mg of montelukast.
 In addition montelukast tablets contain the following inactive ingredients: croscarmellose sodium, hydroxypropyl cellulose, hypromellose, lactose monohydrate, magnesium stearate, microcrystalline cellulose, polyethylene glycol, red ferric oxide, titanium dioxide, and yellow ferric oxide.
 Each 4 mg and 5 mg chewable montelukast sodium tablet contains 4.2 and 5.2 mg montelukast sodium, which are equivalent to 4 and 5 mg of montelukast, respectively.
 Montelukast chewable tablets contain the following inactive ingredients: artificial cherry durarome flavor, aspartame, cherry flavor, croscarmellose sodium, hydroxypropyl cellulose, magnesium stearate, mannitol, microcrystalline cellulose, and red ferric oxide.
-The artificial cherry durarome flavor contains: artificial flavors, maltodextrin, red # 40, silicon dioxide, soy lecithin and sugar.
-The cherry flavor contains: artificial flavors, benzyl alcohol, lactic acid, and maltodextrin.
+The artificial cherry durarome flavor contain: artificial flavors, maltodextrin, red # 40, silicon dioxide, soy lecithin and sugar.
+The cherry flavor contain: artificial flavors, benzyl alcohol, lactic acid, and maltodextrin.
 Structural Formula

 How Supplied

 16 HOW SUPPLIED/STORAGE AND HANDLING Montelukast sodium tablets, 10 mg are beige colored, round, biconvex, film coated tablets with "SZ 344" debossed on one side and plain on other side.
 They are available as follows: NDC 0781-5560-31, bottles of 30 tablets NDC 0781-5560-92, bottles of 90 tablets NDC 0781-5560-13, carton of 100 tablets (10 x 10 Unit-dose) Montelukast sodium chewable tablets, 4 mg are pink colored, round, mottled, and debossed with “SZ 74” on one side and plain on the other side.
 They are available as follows: NDC 0781-5554-31, bottles of 30 tablets NDC 0781-5554-92, bottles of 90 tablets NDC 0781-5554-05, bottles of 500 tablets NDC 0781-5554-64, carton of 30 tablets (3 x 10 Unit-dose) NDC 0781-5554-13, carton of 100 tablets (10 x 10 Unit-dose) Montelukast sodium chewable tablets, 5 mg are pink colored, round, mottled, and debossed with “SZ 76” on one side and plain on other side.
-They are available as follows: NDC 0781-5555-31, bottles of 30 tablets NDC 0781-5555-92, bottles of 90 tablets NDC 0781-5555-05, bottles of 500 tablets NDC 0781-5555-64, carton of 30 tablets (3 x 10 Unit-dose) NDC 0781-5555-13, carton of 100 tablets (10 x 10 Unit-dose) Storage Store at 20°C to 25°C (68°F to 77°F) [see USP Controlled Room Temperature].
+They are available as follows: NDC 0781-5555-31, bottles of 30 tablets NDC 0781-5555-92, bottles of 90 tablets NDC 0781-5555-05, bottles of 500 tablets NDC 0781-5555-64, carton of 30 tablets (3 x 10 Unit-dose) NDC 0781-5555-13, carton of 100 tablets (10 x 10 Unit-dose) Storage Store at 20° to 25°C (68° to 77°F) [see USP Controlled Room Temperature].
 Protect from moisture and light.
 Store in original package.
-Storage for Bulk Bottles Store at 20°C to 25°C (68°F to 77°F) [see USP Controlled Room Temperature].
+Storage for Bulk Bottles Store at 20° to 25°C (68° to 77°F) [see USP Controlled Room Temperature].
 Protect from moisture and light.
 Store in original package.
 When product container is subdivided, repackage into a well-closed, light-resistant container.

 Indications & Usage